facebookresearch/habitat-challenge/README.md

 ## Task: Object Rearrangement

-In the object rearrangement task, a Fetch robot is randomly spawned in an unseen environment and asked to rearrange a list of objects from initial to desired positions – picking/placing objects from receptacles (counter, sink, sofa, table), opening/closing containers (drawers, fridges) as necessary.
+In the object rearrangement task, a Fetch robot is randomly spawned in an unknown environment and asked to rearrange 1 object from an initial to desired position – picking/placing it from receptacles (counter, sink, sofa, table), opening/closing containers (drawers, fridges) as necessary.
 A map of the environment is not provided and the agent must only use its sensory input to navigate and rearrange.

 The Fetch robot is equipped with an egocentric 256x256 90-degree FoV RGBD camera on the robot head.
 The agent also has access to idealized base-egomotion giving the relative displacement and angle of the base since the start of the episode.